George Floyd family sues city of Minneapolis, officers involved citing 'reckless disregard' of civil rights

 When an onlooker approached officer Thao and urged him to check Floyd’s pulse, Thao responded, “Don’t do drugs, guys.”

-The suit said another onlooker identified as a healthcare professional with the city’s health department asked officers to check Floyd’s pulse, Thao told her to “get on the sidewalk.”
+The suit said that when another onlooker identified as a health care professional with the city’s health department asked officers to check Floyd’s pulse, Thao told her to “get on the sidewalk.”

-The suit alleged that Minneapolis Police department trained officers that a “neck restraint” was an authorized form of non-deadly fore and that a “chokehold” was a form of deadly force capable of causing serious bodily injury and/or death.
-The department trained officers that a proper neck restraint required the officer to “[c]ompress veins, arteries, nerves & muscles of the neck” although adding that serious bodily injury or death can result, the suit said.
+The suit alleges that the Minneapolis Police Department trained officers that a “neck restraint” was an authorized form of non-deadly force and that a “chokehold” was a form of deadly force capable of causing serious bodily injury and/or death.
+The department trained officers that a proper neck restraint required the officer to “[c]ompress veins, arteries, nerves & muscles of the neck,” although adding that serious bodily injury or death can result, the suit said.

 The suit also says that since 2012, neck restraints and holds were used by Minneapolis police officers on 428 people, 14% of whom lost consciousness.
 Training materials offered to officers in 2014, including Chauvin and Thao, depict an officer placing a knee on the neck of an arrestee who is handcuffed in a prone position, the suit said.